What is atrial fibrillation?

 You will need regular follow-up for your AFib.
 Blood-thinners called direct-acting oral anticoagulants (DOAC) medicines may be recommended by your healthcare provider to prevent stroke.
 You don't need frequent blood tests for these medicines.
 But you may need to have your kidney function checked periodically.

-If you take warfarin, you will need more frequent blood tests.
-You will also need tests such as a prothrombin time (PT) if you take warfarin.
+If you take warfarin, you will need more frequent blood tests such as a prothrombin time (PT).
 This test measures the time it takes for your blood to clot.
 It records your reading as an international normalized ratio (INR).
 Your INR can change over time based on various factors including the food you eat or medicines you take.
 Your INR needs to be kept at a certain level to protect you from clotting.
 Your healthcare provider can change your medicine dose if needed to keep you at a safe level.

-Your doctor may advise a device called a left atrial appendage closure to prevent stroke if you can't take blood-thinners or are at high risk of bleeding.
+Your healthcare provider may advise a device called a left atrial appendage closure to prevent stroke if you can't take blood-thinners or are at high risk of bleeding.
 The device closes off an area in the left atrium where most blood clots form that cause stroke.